 Billions of API calls pass through Segment to a Redshift database (and a variety of other integrations) that allow Jon’s team to use SQL to run some queries and visualize the data in Mode.
 This starburst analysis made it obvious that there are some very common user actions in the app.
 With that insight, they dug deeper using Mixpanel to identify the specific features that had proven to be so popular.
 It turns out, a surprising number of users were coming back, day after day, to look at their Wedding Countdown.

 This wedding countdown is a popular feature among repeat visitors.

 Jon said, “The starburst tipped us off that an easter egg feature in our UI may be encouraging some awesome engagement.
 So we looked at the related screen views and how frequently users came back just to view that screen.
 It turns out it has huge retention value for us.
 As each day goes by an overwhelming percentage of users will come back the following day and see how many days are left until their wedding in an unprovoked way (no email, push, etc.), similar to how one would check the weather.”
-The analytics team at The Knot had discovered this simple feature was a huge asset!
+The team of data analysts at The Knot had discovered this simple feature was a huge asset!

 The colors show cohorts of users who return to the app after 1, 2, 3, etc days.
 The majority of users will return multiple times within the same week and engage with this feature.

 Jon continued, “This analysis taught us that a very simple feature was bringing people back to our app again and again.
 Most apps don’t have that kind of stickiness.”
 Understanding this user behavior has inspired updates to the UI that will consider metadata like the wedding date and location to make smart, machine-learning powered, recommendations that should help our users discover even more value from the app in a way that is natural and helpful.